aliasifmir09-droid/petshiwu/JWT_MIGRATION_PLAN.md

 3. Update all frontend code to use cookie-based auth
 4. Test and deploy

-### Phase 3: Cleanup
+### Phase 3: Cleanup ✅ **COMPLETE**
-1. Remove token from response body (optional)
+1. ✅ Remove token from response body - **COMPLETE** (Done in Phase 2)
-2. Remove localStorage cleanup code
+2. ✅ Remove localStorage cleanup code - **COMPLETE** (All localStorage token references removed)
-3. Update documentation
+3. ✅ Update documentation - **COMPLETE** (This document updated)

+**Status:** ✅ **PHASE 3 COMPLETE** - All cleanup tasks completed (December 2024)

+### Cleanup Tasks Completed:
+- ✅ Token removed from all response bodies (Phase 2)
+- ✅ All localStorage token storage removed from frontend
+- ✅ All localStorage token storage removed from admin
+- ✅ All Authorization header usage removed
+- ✅ All fetch() calls updated to use api service with cookies
+- ✅ Documentation updated to reflect Phase 2 and Phase 3 completion
+- ✅ All cookie-related issues fixed (redirects, clearing, loops)

 ## Testing Checklist